sudospaes/lollipop/README.md

     ```ps
   ./lollipop.exe
   ```
-  lollipop has a built-in guide.
-Type these commands to find out what the commands and them flags do
+  Lollipop has a built-in guide.
+Type these commands to find out what the commands and them flags do:
   <br>
   Linux/MacOS
     ```bash